YouClap/Kassandra/README.md

-# 🚫 This project is no longer maintained.
+# 🚧 This project is being updated to Swift 5 and new versions of Cassandra

 # Kassandra